ZerBea/hcxdumptool/README.md

 * hcxdumptool is able to capture usernames from the wlan traffic (for example: user name of a server authentication - use hcxpcaptool -U to save them to file)

-* Do not use a logical interface and leave the physical interface in managed mode.
+* Do not use a logical interface and leave the physical interface in managed mode

-* Do not use hcxdumptool in combination with aircrack-ng, reaver, bully or other tools which takes access to the interface.
+* Do not use hcxdumptool in combination with aircrack-ng, reaver, bully or other tools which takes access to the interface

-* Stop all services which takes access to the physical interface (NetworkManager, wpa_supplicant,...).
+* Stop all services which takes access to the physical interface (NetworkManager, wpa_supplicant,...)

-* Do not use tools like macchanger, as they are useless, because hcxdumptool uses its own random mac address space.
+* Do not use tools like macchanger, as they are useless, because hcxdumptool uses its own random mac address space